Cameronsplaze/AWS-ContainerManager/README.md

 ---

 ## Devel Stuff

-See the ContainerManager's [README.md](./ContainerManager/README.md) for info on each stack component, and details in that area.

 If you make changes, and would like to `cdk synth`, there are `make` commands to help.
 Use: